Get E-Book

 • You'll need to run your script with the --expose-gc flag to be able to call global.gc().
 This makes the results much more deterministic.

-• Why is the external value in process.memoryUsage() the most important metric for this experiment?
+• Why are arrayBuffers and external the important metrics for this experiment?
 What do rss and heapUsed represent?

-• A helper function to format the byte counts into KB/MB will make your output much easier to read.
+• A helper function to format the byte counts into KiB/MiB will make your output easier to read.

 Challenge #3

-The problem is, you’re reading from a TCP stream.
-Data can arrive in arbitrary chunks.
-A single data event might contain multiple TLV messages, or just a partial message.
-Your parser needs to be stateful - it must hold onto partial data and wait for the rest of the message to arrive in the next chunk.
+Because the source is a TCP stream, data can arrive in arbitrary chunks.
+A single data event might contain multiple TLV messages, or only part of one.
+The parser therefore needs state: it must hold partial data until the rest of the message arrives in a later chunk.

 The Protocol Specification